 - industrial derating

-For further information, you can download the LPS factsheet on Small Business Rate Relief (PDF, 88K).
+For further information on SBRR download the Land & Property Services's (LPS) factsheet on Small Business Rate Relief (PDF, 459K).

 Important changes to SBRR